AnkitaPatil2002/DairyExpress/README.md

 ### 🛠️ Installation

 1. Fork the repo
-2. Clone the repository `git clone https://github.com/Mahikolhe23/DreamStore.git `
+2. Clone the repository `git clone https://github.com/Mahikolhe23/DairyExpress.git `
 3. Run `npm i` Or `npm install`to install all dependencies
 4. Run `npm start` to start the application
-5. Visit `https://localhost:3000` to view the application
+5. Visit `https://localhost:3000` to view the application For Front End
+6. Visit `https://localhost:8080` to view the application For Back End

 ## Thanks to all the contributors ❤️